 RCW, or the requirements of this chapter; and

-means written documentation by the department that describes a nursing home's deficiency(ies); the requirement that the deficiency(ies) violates; and the reasons for the determination of noncompliance.
-"Deficient facility practice"
+"Deficiency citation" or "cited deficiency" means written documentation by the department that describes a nursing home's deficiency(ies); the requirement that the deficiency(ies) violates; and the reasons for the determination of noncompliance.

-means the state department of social and health services (DSHS).
-"Department on-site monitoring"
+"Department" means the state department of social and health services (DSHS).

-means an optional remedy of on-site visits to a nursing home by department staff according to department guidelines for the purpose of monitoring resident care or services or both.
-"Dietitian"
+"Department on-site monitoring" means an optional remedy of on-site visits to a nursing home by department staff according to department guidelines for the purpose of monitoring resident care or services or both.

-means a qualified dietitian.
+"Dietitian" means a qualified dietitian.
 A qualified dietitian is one who is registered by the American Dietetic Association or certified by the state of Washington.
-"Disclosure statement"

 means a signed statement by an individual in accordance with the requirements under RCW 43.43.834

-means a room or area designed and equipped for drug storage and the preparation of drugs for administration.
-"Emergency closure"
+"Drug facility" means a room or area designed and equipped for drug storage and the preparation of drugs for administration.

-is an order by the department to immediately close a nursing home.
-"Emergency transfer"
+"Emergency closure" is an order by the department to immediately close a nursing home.

-means immediate transfer of residents from a nursing home to safe settings.
-"Entity"
+"Emergency transfer" means immediate transfer of residents from a nursing home to safe settings.

-means any type of firm, partnership, corporation, company, association, or joint stock association.
-"Financial exploitation"
+"Entity" means any type of firm, partnership, corporation, company, association, or joint stock association.

 means the illegal or improper use, control over, or withholding of the property, income, resources, or trust funds of the vulnerable adult by any person or entity for any person or entity's profit or advantage other than the vulnerable adult's profit or advantage.
 Some examples of financial exploitation are given in RCW 74.34.020